scrapinghub/scrapy-autoextract/README.rst

 * scrapy-poet is installed and downloader/injector middleware is configured
 * autoextract-poet is installed (page inputs are imported from this lib)
-* providers are installed on settings.py
+* providers are configured on settings.py
 * Scrapy's asyncio support is enabled on settings.py

 Now you should be ready to use our AutoExtract providers.